israelimasuen/Prosper_Loan/README.md

-# Part II - Loan Data from Prosper Analysis
+# Loan Data from Prosper Analysis
 ## by Nosakhare Imasuen